Reddaxi/Obsidian_BloodBanner/Factions/The Party/Alexandros/Alexandros Deguilliere.md

 Redbram NPC's

 - Serra des Simone
 	- An emotionally driven brat who throws tantrums when things don't go her way.
 She's passionate, but unreliable.
 Her words command a lot of respect amongst the common folk (and now the rebellion), due to whose daughter she is, but she cannot be trusted to wield that power.
+When that is said
 	- She's also a little cute.
 - Mourice des Simone (Renfri only)
 - Reeve Roul du Lyon (Renfri only)